vgg1459/Detection-of-Phishing-Websites/README.md

 ## Disclaimer
 Due to environment differences or incomplete deployment files, some parts of the application **may not run fully**.
-The core ML model (`phishing_model.pkl`) and related logic are intact and can be demonstrated separately if needed.

 ## Screenshots of Working Model